 Credit unions operate within a member-owned model.
-If you belong to the credit union, you can borrow from a pool of money that consists of other members' deposits.
+If you belong to the credit union, you can get a no income loan and borrow from a pool of money that consists of other members' deposits.
 Credit unions exist to serve their members, so they tend to be more willing to work with people who have alternative income situations or are temporarily unemployed.

-Home equity loans may be available to self-employed individuals or independent contractors, but you'll need very good to excellent credit.
+Home equity loans are a type of second mortgage loan that may be available for those who want loans for self-employed individuals or independent contractors, but you'll need very good to excellent credit.
 If you go this route, expect to pay high interest rates.
 And be very careful only to take the loan if you're sure you can pay it back, because if you default, you could lose your home.